Deaadman/ItemRarities/Information/PatchNotes.md

 	- Implement a custom API system for easier integration.
 - Customization
     - Give players the ability to change the colours of each rarity label using `ModSettings`.
+- Accessibility
+	- Use `ModSettings` to allow users to set colourblind options from Deuteranopia, Protanopia and Tritanopia.
 - Inventory
 	- Add the ability to filter by rarity.
 From lowest `Common` to highest `Mythic`.'
 	- Add a small icon in each Inventory Grid item to show the rarity without clicking on the item.